18 Reasons Churches Struggle To Support Abuse Victims

 But here’s the truth.
 “Exaggeration” is not a female trait.
 Just hang around a bunch of men talking about their lives, accomplishments, sports, capacity, e.t.c, and you’ll know that painting outside the line of reality is actually a character issue.
 Not a gender issue.

-Gender has nothing to do with leadership skill or gift either: Some men are not gifted in leadership at all (and that’s okay.)
-“Research actually proves women-led organizations are more profitable and more innovative.”
-Source.
+Gender has nothing to do with leadership skill or gift either: Some men are not gifted in leadership at all (and that’s okay) and some women are more gifted.

 Women were not created to serve men.
 Both men and women bear God’s image, and both are commanded to submit to one another.
 (Ephesians 5:21.)